The Total Money Makeover covers all the basics of sound household money management.

 - No Debt Agenda With Silly Paragons

 The author says we shouldn’t impinge on debt.
 And that’s all true.
 But he says that most wealthy people stay away from debt and some of the best companies are completely debt-free.

 Well “most” and “some” mean completely nothing.
-Some of the best companies take up debt too, and some wealthy individual does use debt as leverage.
+Some of the best companies take up debt, too.
+And some wealthy individuals used debt as levergae to get rich.